10 Different Types of Allen Keys

 7. Socket Adapters

 A socket adapter is a wrench with a hexagonal head that is screwed into a socket so it can attach to an object.
-The shape of the hexagonal head allows for adjustable contact pressure.

 The most common use for these tools is on bicycle pedals, but they also come in handy when assembling furniture or other household items.
-Some adapters have the wrenches integrated into them, while others are separate from the socket holder.

 8. Triple Square Bits

 This is usually done with an Allen key wrench on one end and torque for added grip on the other end.
-To loosen, just reverse the process in reverse order.
-Many old screws require an Allen key for removal as well.

 9. Ratcheting Drivers

-They also make it easy to take wrenches off by providing a quick release button.
-These buttons allow you to rotate away from each other instead of pulling them off, which could cause damage to either tool or surface.
+These buttons allow you to rotate away from each other instead of pulling them off, which could damage either the tool or the surface.

-With ratcheting drivers, you have better control when fastening screws.
 This is because the handles only rotate in one direction when closed.
-It’s easier for people with arthritis to use them as well.
+It’s also easier for people with arthritis to use them.

 10. P-handle

-They work better for projects that require more torque, where the 1/4 square drive head is necessary for hard-to-reach bolts.
 1/4 drives are also great for getting into tight spaces because they are slim enough to fit inside most vehicle connections.

 Uses of Allen keys

 • Loosening stuck nuts: If you need to get a nut off that is too tight, an Allen key should fit nicely into the recess around the nut for your screwdriver’s purchase.
 This can be handy for tiny screws as well.
-Sometimes you’ll see those little screws that are next to impossible to reach without some sort of lever.
+Sometimes you’ll see those little screws that are next to impossible to reach without some lever.
 This is what an Allen key is perfect for!

 • Prying open fittings: Allens come in many shapes and sizes, so there’s bound to be one just right for your project.